This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 1997

-Thanks to the work of a family and the support of more than 40,000 farmers, García-Carrión can proudly say that it is the leading winery in Europe and the fourth in the world.
+Thanks to the work of a family and the support of more than 40,000 farmers, García-Carrión can proudly say that it is the leading winery in Europe and the fourth largest in the world.

-Jaume Serra Wineries and Cavas
+Jaume Serra Wineries and Cellars

 1997

-Sacramento Trade Delegation
+Sacramento Trade Mission

 2000